 Volkswagen and its joint ventures strictly oppose any form of forced labor in our operations anywhere in the world, including China.

 We have no evidence that forced labor is being used in our direct supply chain or at any of our production plants.
-At our plant in Urumqi, all employees have a direct labor contract with SAIC Volkswagen with equal pay for equal jobs.
+At the SAIC VOLKSWAGEN Joint Venture plant in Urumqi, all employees have a direct labor contract with SAIC Volkswagen with equal pay for equal jobs.

 Our joint ventures have an own Code of Conduct, a whistleblower and an external ombudsmen system to prevent or detect possible wrong doings or violations.

 Volkswagen has built a long history with China and will remain firmly committed to its presence in China.